Mehar Singh (artist): Style

+As per Mehar Singh, his artwork was to "show the right way to lead life, to spread happiness".
+He focused on creating portraits of artists, poets, writers, and politicians with an attempt to portray their unique characteristics rather than being exact likenesses, with him spending time with the subject before have to form an opinion on their quirks and traits.
+However, sometimes he could not meet the person depicted and had to create a portrait based on a photograph.
 Mehar Singh's works are influenced by realism, particularly classical realism, clarity of thought, and depth of composition.
 He utilized various colours to create richness in his compositions, with the paintings being precises and true-to-life.
 Special attention was paid to the attire of the depicted figures, such as jewellery and costume.
 He was a painter of the Yakhartha style whose subject matter of art was mostly portraiture, landscape, and Sikh history.
 He did not believe in abstract art.
+He was influenced by Sobha Singh but also Europeans and Americans, such as Rembrandt, Raphael Andrew Loomis, Howard Pyle, and Norman Rockwell.
+He did not understand or enjoy contemporary art, with him stating "I think some artists are trying to pass worthless stuff in the name of modern art", although he appreciated some compositions, colours, and symbolism in contemporary art, especially after the artist explained it to him.
 Bhagat Singh Bedi was influenced by the artwork of Mehar Singh.

 Collection

 Some of his works depicting famous personalities are kept in the collection of the Portrait Gallery at Punjab Kala Bhawan, Sector 16 B, Chandigarh.